No Win No Fee Fracture Misdiagnosis Negligence Claims

 How Can We Help?

 The Medical Negligence Experts talk to you about your situation and determine if your claim is viable.
-As well as showing you were a victim of medical negligence, you need to demonstrate the negligence had a detrimental effect on your treatment and recovery.
+As well as showing you’re a victim of medical negligence, we go further.
+Because you need to demonstrate the negligence has a detrimental effect on your treatment and recovery.

-If you choose to proceed with a claim, our lawyers will help collate the necessary evidence and present it to your care provider in writing, asking that they compensate you accordingly taking into account expenses you have incurred and loss of earnings.
+If you choose to proceed with a claim, our lawyers will help collate the necessary evidence.
+Next, we:

 We will guide you through the process, supporting you and regularly updating you so you know what is going on.
 Your claim needs to start within three years of the date of your injury.
 Alternatively, by the date your condition officially connects to your injury – whichever is the most recent.